umbraco/UmbracoDocs/Getting-Started/Design/Stylesheets-Javascript/index.md

 :::

 After creating a new stylesheet, you would work with it as you would with templates or javascript files - using the built-in backoffice text editor.
-With stylesheets, you also have access to Rich Text Editor in the tool, which allows you to create CSS styles and get a real-time preview.
+When you're working with stylesheets, you also have access to the Rich Text Editor, which allows you to create CSS styles and get a real-time preview.

 ![Stylesheet RTE](images/2-rte-editor.png)